 The organizational leadership master's degree is a hybrid program that incorporates both classroom and online coursework.
 A completely online program is also available.
-The program is now being offered at RMU Downtown in the Heinz 57 Center on Sixth Avenue in downtown Pittsburgh.
+The program is now being offered at RMU Downtown as well as at the 171st (ARW) in Moon Township (Military Personnel Only).

 The M.S. in Organizational Leadership degree program is designed to accommodate both full-time and part-time students.
 Courses are offered in eight-week sessions.
 You can take one course each 8-week session, including summer, through the year and complete your degree in less than two years.
 You can take more than one course each 8-week session and complete your degree in less time.

 Two study options are offered: one with eight classroom sessions, each with an online component; and another in a fully online format.
 In the fully online option, all course work is completed online in 5.5 hours per week.
 No class meetings are required.
 In the partially online option, courses combine classroom study with an online component.
 These classes meet for two hours one evening per week, and require an additional 3.5 hours per week online.

 The program is also offered at RMU Downtown at 339 Sixth Avenue in downtown Pittsburgh.